 About this site:

-I began this blog with the intent of promoting my work but I quickly found I loved the connection and interaction with readers.
+I began this blog in 2006 with the intent of promoting my work but I quickly found I loved the connection and interaction with readers.
 I also liked a forum where I could voice my opinions about food and cooking and the food world generally.
-So that’s what this site is—a place where I can share news, opinion and cooking information to people who care about the same.

 Contacting me by email:

 I get a lot of email and like getting it.
-But sometimes I get buried and feel oppressed by it.
+But sometimes I get buried.
 I try to respond to every email I receive.
 If I don’t answer, please don’t take it personally.
 Sometimes emails get lost in a sudden avalanche or when I’m traveling and have less time to read and respond.
 I get a lot of charcuterie questions.
 Please try to answer your question with common sense before writing to me.
 Also, read my responses to the most commonly asked Charcuterie questions lower on this page.